steverweber/nixos-apple-silicon/docs/uefi-standalone.md

 **DANGER: Damage to the GPT partition table, first partition (`iBootSystemContainer`), or the last partition (`RecoveryOSContainer`) could result in the loss of all data and render the Mac unbootable and unrecoverable without assistance from another computer!
 Do not use your distro's automated partitioner or partitioning instructions!**

 We will add a root partition to the remaining free space and format it as ext4.
-Alternative partition layouts and filesystems, including LUKS encryption, are possible, but not covered by this guide.
+Alternative partition layouts and filesystems, are possible, but not covered by this guide.

 Create the root partition to fill up the free space:
 ```